The Ultimate Washington Road Trip

 Garden Isle Cottages in Coupeville on Whidbey Island offers two cozy garden cottages, along with a three-bedroom home.
 Take a dip in the hot tub, relax on the garden swing, and take a walk into Coupeville’s historic downtown area.

-FINAL TIPS FOR DRIVING THE CASCADE LOOP
+FINAL TIPS FOR DRIVING THE CASCADE LOOP HIGHWAY

 - Check the Washington State Department of Transportation website for up-to-date information regarding Washington highway closures.